EGInsiders/Newsletter/_pages/introduction.md

 You do not need to be a professional tester in order to participate.
 In fact, we are looking for people with a wide range of technical skills.
 You should have access to a computer, the Internet, and around five hours per week to dedicate towards testing.
 A lot of the testing could take one or two sessions, while other exercises might stretch over a few weeks.
 It is up to you to decide which exercises you can accept.

-Click the link to register to become a tester, or contact me by clicking on the blue “Get in Touch” button located along the left hand side of the screen.
+<a href="http://eduguideinsiders.shepherdhistory.org/egsignup/">Click the link to register to become a tester</a>, or contact me by clicking on the blue “Get in Touch” button located along the left hand side of the screen.
 I can also be contacted via email at <a href="mailto:jon@eduguide.org">jon@eduguide.org</a>.

 Thanks,